 - Ring Doorbell with HomeKit

-Now Ring Doorbell can integrate with your HomeKit.
+Now, you can add Ring Doorbell to HomeKit with the above solutions.
 Once you integrate, you can monitor your ring doorbell by clicking on the doorbell icon on the Home app.
 You will get a notification if someone rings your doorbell.
-It is awesome, it also includes a snapshot from the camera.
+So, you can create HomeKit Doorbell easily with HomeKit integration with Ring using Enomek.

-- Ring security cameras with HomeKit
+- Ring security cameras with Home Kit

-- Ring Alarm with HomeKit
+- HomeKit Ring Alarm

+Adding Ring Alarm with HomeKit is easy with the Enomek solution.
 When integrating with HomeKit, the ring alarm works as a fantastic gadget.
 You can able to arm or disarm the alarm from your home app.
 Also, you can set up personalized automation using your HomeKit.